ServeMotor/audiologiks_kaiwa/index.md

 ### Audit of Current Processes to be in scope?

-- Plan and Design the Audit
+- Plan and Design the Audit of IT Incident Handling
 	- Initiate Background Research
 	- Determine Objectives of the Audit
 	- Conduct Initiation Meeting